France joins the “Artemis agreements”, NASA’s program on the exploration of the Moon

 France joined Tuesday, June 7, 2022 the program for future exploration of the Moon driven by the United States, by signing them « accords Artemis » which plan in particular to create “safe areas” to protect extraterrestrial resources.

-France thus becomes the 20th country (after in particular Canada, Japan, the United Kingdom, Ukraine, Israel, the United Arab Emirates, Brazil, etc.) to join forces with this new wave of peaceful space explorationspecifies the National Center for Space Studies (CNES), the French space agency.
+France thus becomes the 20th country (following in particular Canada, Japan, the United Kingdom, Ukraine, Israel, the United Arab Emirates, Brazil, etc.) to join forces with this new wave of peaceful space explorationspecifies the National Center for Space Studies (CNES), the French space agency.

 Its CEO Philippe Baptiste signed in Washington, in the presence of NASA administrator Bill Nelson, the text of the declaration known as « accords Artemis ».
-The American program of the same name aims to return astronauts to the Moon around 2025, more than 50 years after the historic moon landing of the Apollo 11 mission.
+The American program of the same name aims to return astronauts to the Moon around 2025, more than 50 years following the historic moon landing of the Apollo 11 mission.
 To eventually establish a lasting human presence there.

 Future activities on the Moon, Mars or asteroids